 ProfessionalsElizabeth M. Sacksteder

-A partner in the Litigation Department and co-chair of the firm’s Insurance Practice, Liz is a seasoned litigator with a background in both private practice and senior in-house roles.
+Of counsel in the Litigation Department, Liz is a seasoned litigator with a background in both private practice and senior in-house roles.
 Liz has represented leading banks, life and property-casualty insurers, asset and investment management firms, and other companies in a wide array of high-stakes, complex litigation and regulatory matters.
 Liz also helps companies and their boards navigate sensitive internal investigations.

 Liz has extensive experience in federal and state courts at the trial level and on appeal, in various arbitration fora, and in mediations.
 She has represented global banks in virtually every significant kind of litigation and regulatory or internal investigation, including matters arising out of the financial crisis, alleged manipulation of LIBOR and other benchmarks, and the failures of Bear Stearns and Lehman Brothers.
 Liz has also represented major life and property-casualty insurers in vast array of matters, including multibillion-dollar coverage and reinsurance litigation and arbitrations, regulatory and internal investigations, policyholder class actions and asbestos bankruptcies, among others.
 Leveraging her past experience leading global litigation portfolios as the head of litigation at Citigroup and The Hartford Financial Services Group, Liz is especially mindful of the institutional pressures and concerns that litigation and investigations pose for her clients, including cost, disclosure issues, and reputational and regulatory risk, and understands the importance of close partnership with the in-house team.

 - a leading asset manager in an internal review of the company’s processes for investigating employee complaints, including its handling of alleged sexual harassment and discrimination reported in the media, and other alleged senior executive misconduct;